LibanChana/pizza-city/README.md

 ####DESCRIPTION OF THE PROJECT

-This is a website that enables one to order pizza online and have it deliverd to him at the comfort of his home.
+This is a website that enables one to order pizza online and have it deliverd to him at the comfort of his home or pick it from the store.

 ##LANGUAGES USED